 Ontario Gambling Rules for Online Casinos

-So far, we’ve only laid out the rules applicable to land-based casinos.
-Still, millions of punters worldwide are playing casino games from the comfort of their computers or smartphones—can residents of Ontario do the same, legally?
+Until now, we’ve only laid out the rules applicable to land-based casinos.
+Even so, millions of punters worldwide are playing casino games from the comfort of their computers or smartphones—can residents of Ontario do the same, legally?

 The short answer is yes—playing at an online casino is legal in Canada, and more specifically, Ontario—if you’re of legal age.
 The prohibition outlined in the Criminal Code only applies to running casinos, not playing in them.